A short history lesson, with the utmost respect to Joel Salatin.

 1760's.
 The birth of our land.
 The third President, Thomas Jefferson, was an Agrarian.
 His entire wealth was built on the building and selling of crops, specifically wheat.
 This was a time when bread was gold, is it different today?
 Where does our food come from?

-When we go to our local grocer and ask for a flank steak, a pork loin, a chicken or a bunch of cilantro, what has fed these foods?
+When we go to our local grocer and ask for a flank steak, a pork loin, a whole chicken or a bunch of cilantro, what has fed these foods?
 Corn.
 Soy.
 Wheat.
 NPK

 America was born upon exploitation.
 We were a country of new beginnings based upon harvesting our new world.
 We harvested wood for building.
 We harvested soil for expansion yet more importantly we were building a new people, and we harvested land for crops to feed our people.